external-secrets/external-secrets/docs/eso-demos.md

 ## Manage Kubernetes Secrets With External Secrets Operator on DevOps Toolkit

-Viktor Farvik show us how to use ESO with GCP provider and explores a simple workflow with the project.
+Viktor Farvik shows us how to use ESO with GCP provider and explores a simple workflow with the project.

 [![Manage Kubernetes Secrets With External Secrets Operator on DevOps Toolkit](https://img.youtube.com/vi/SyRZe5YVCVk/0.jpg)](https://www.youtube.com/watch?v=SyRZe5YVCVk)